← Work · Healthcare Visibility · Case 02

 A practice the system can finally point to.

-The site is live in production on her own domain.
+The site is live on her own domain.
 The editorial layer makes the practice legible to referring clinicians in seconds.
 The referrer hub gives them somewhere to send a patient instead of a phone number.
 The Bridge Care Guide travels with the patient on paper.
-The intake goes through Hushmail.
 The work that was previously routed elsewhere now has a place to land.

 Signal · 2026-05-18